ShortestPathLab/posthoc/docs/2-search-trace.md

 ## Decision tree

 View your sequential decision-making processes as a tree or directed graph.
-Just provide `id` and `pId` properties in your log.
+Just provide `id` and `pId`(parent ID) properties in your log.

 ```yaml title="simple-tree.trace.yaml"
 events: